palkan/action_policy/docs/README.md

 **TL;DR they didn't solve all of our problems.**

-[Pundit][] has been our framework of a choice for a long time.
+[Pundit][] has been our framework of choice for a long time.
 Being too _dead-simple_, it required a lot of hacking to fulfill business-logic requirements.

 These _hacks_ turned into Action Policy (we even call it "Pundit, re-visited").

 We also took a few ideas from [CanCanCan][], such as default rules and rules aliases.

-It's also worth noting, that Action Policy (despite from _Railsy_ name) is designed to be **Rails-free**.
-From the other hand, it contains some Rails-specific extensions and seamlessly integrates into the framework.
+It's also worth noting that Action Policy (despite from _Railsy_ name) is designed to be **Rails-free**.
+On the other hand, it contains some Rails-specific extensions and seamlessly integrates into the framework.

 <a href="https://evilmartians.com/">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>